microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaServicePrincipalAppRoleAssignment.md

 ## Description

-The `New-EntraBetaServiceAppRoleAssignment` cmdlet assigns a service principal to an application role in Microsoft Entra ID.
+The `New-EntraBetaServicePrincipalAppRoleAssignment` cmdlet assigns a service principal to an application role in Microsoft Entra ID.

 For delegated scenarios, the calling user needs at least one of the following Microsoft Entra roles.